Investigating the relationship between graph eigenvector ordering and the signal processing dual: Introduction

 \section{Introduction}

-Signal indexed by the vertices of a graph have long been used to model data residing on complex and irregular structures.
-Such models are useful in many applications, including analysis of sensor and traffic networks \cite{jablonski2017graph}, image processing \cite{pang2015optimal} and biological networks \cite{huang2018graph}.
-Graph signal processing \cite{ortega2018graph} has emerged as a principled framework to extend concepts and techniques from traditional signal processing to graph signals.
-While classical Fourier transform expresses a signal in terms of complex exponentials \cite{osgood2019lectures}, Graph Fourier transform (GFT) expresses a graph signal in terms of eigen-vectors of the adjacency or the Laplacian matrix of the graph.
-The GFT of a graph signal gives us the graph frequency components, much like the Fourier transform gives us the frequency components.
-The Laplacian based GFT has a frequency or variation based interpretation like the classical Fourier transform, whereas the adjacency based approaches readily generalize the shift operator from classical signal processing \cite{huang2018graph} \cite{shuman2013emerging}.
-Recent work in this field has extended concepts like filtering and sampling to graph signals (see \cite{teke2016extending}, \cite{tay2015techniques} \cite{chen2015discrete}, \cite{anis2016efficient} for a few references).
+\IEEEPARstart{G}{raph} signal is a real-valued function on the vertex set of a graph.
+The topology of this graph encodes the inherent ordering or relationship between the signal indices.
+Such models are suitable for processing data that is non-linearly structured and complex, which is ubiquitous in many applications \cite{ortega2018graph}, including the data from neuro-imaging \cite{bullmore2009complex}, sensor networks, gene networks \cite{ratnasamy1999inference} and transport networks \cite{shuman2013emerging} etc. Graph signal processing (GSP) \cite{ortega2018graph} has emerged as a generalized framework to extend concepts and techniques from traditional signal processing to graph signals.
+Similar to how the classical Fourier transform expresses a signal in terms of complex exponentials \cite{osgood2019lectures}, the Graph Fourier transform (GFT) expresses a graph signal in terms of eigenvectors of the adjacency or the Laplacian matrix of the graph.
+The GFT of a graph signal gives us the graph frequency components, much like the Fourier transform (FT) gives us the frequency components.